 The BSF reached a peak of \$2.335 billion at fiscal year-end 2007, before being drawn down to \$670 million at fiscal year-end 2010 during the Great Recession.
 The commonwealth subsequently began using excess capital gains tax to build up the fund again to \$1.65 billion at fiscal year-end 2012.
 The BSF stood at \$1.25 billion at fiscal year-end 2015, or 3.2% of operating expenditures, following a \$124 million deposit after the end of the fiscal year from surplus operating revenues into the BSF, offset by budgeted fiscal 2015 BSF draws, for a net increase of \$4 million in the BSF.
-Total operating reserves at fiscal year-end 2015, including the BSF, were \$1.57 billion, or 4.0% of expenditures and other uses, which Massachusetts is projecting to fall slightly to \$1.442 billion at fiscal year-end 2016, or 3.4% of expenditures and other uses.
+Total operating reserves at fiscal year-end 2015, including the BSF, were \$1.57 billion, or 4.0% of expenditures and other uses, which declined slightly to \$1.482 billion at fiscal year-end 2016, or 3.6% of expenditures and other uses.
+Because the commonwealth has not solved for this remaining gap or dedicated BSFs to address it, we could see ending fund balances decline at fiscal year-end 2017 to \$1.25 billion, or 2.9% of total budgeted expenditures and other uses.

 We believe the commonwealth is somewhat exposed to cyclical swings in capital gains tax revenue, which Massachusetts projects will constitute about 5% of fiscal 2017 tax revenues.
 However, we also believe the commonwealth has a good history of making timely midyear budget adjustments when needed.
-Before the proposed fiscal 2016 budget adjustments of about \$311 million, Massachusetts calculated one-time budget items in the budget at \$629 million, or only 1.5% of projected expenditures, indicating what we view as near-structural balance, despite the projected small draw down in overall reserves.
-Overall reserves declined by \$129 million in fiscal 2016 due to expenditures exceeding revenues; however, the BSF reserve increased by \$27.3 million due to transfers related to growth in abandoned property tax revenues.
+Before the proposed fiscal 2016 budget adjustments of about \$311 million, Massachusetts calculated one-time budget items in the budget at \$629 million, or only 1.5% of projected expenditures, indicating what we view as near-structural balance, despite the projected small drawdown in overall reserves.
+Overall reserves declined by \$89 million in fiscal 2016 due to expenditures exceeding revenues; however, the BSF reserve increased by \$39 million due to transfers related to growth in abandoned property tax revenues.

 We view Massachusetts' liquidity as strong, with the help of annual cash flow note borrowing.
 The commonwealth does not engage in interfund borrowing.
-Massachusetts currently projects to end fiscal 2016 with a general fund cash balance of \$2.3 billion, and estimates its month-end cash low point in fiscal 2016 will have been February 2017, with a \$1.72 million general fund cash balance.
+It currently projects to end fiscal 2016 with a general fund cash balance of \$2.3 billion, and estimates its month-end cash low point in fiscal 2016 will have been February 2017, with a \$1.72 million general fund cash balance.
 In fiscal 2016, the commonwealth issued \$1.2 billion in revenue anticipation notes, maturing in April, May, and June 2016.
 Cash flow notes must be repaid by the end of the fiscal year.
 Fiscal 2016 ended with a non-segregated general fund cash position of \$2.14 billion.
 For fiscal 2017, the commonwealth is issuing \$1.5 billion in cash flow notes.
-It currently projects ending fiscal year 2017 with \$2.278 billion in non-segregated cash.
+It currently projects ending fiscal 2017 with \$2.278 billion in non-segregated cash.